opennetworkinglab/spring-open/README.md

 Running ONOS and required components
 ------------------------------------
-To start ZooKeeper, RAMCloud (if enabled in configuration) and ONOS core.
+To start ZooKeeper,  and ONOS core.

         $ cd ${ONOS_HOME}/
-        $ ./onos.sh start single-node
+        $ ./onos.sh start

 To stop all the above

         $ cd ${ONOS_HOME}/
         $ ./onos.sh stop

-If you need to use the REST APIs, follow the instruction for "Start ONOS REST API server" in next section.

 Running ONOS components one by one
 ----------------------------------